 Are you planning a trip to Bayeux soon?
-Roman and medieval city… British military base during the D-Day landings in 1944… This Norman city is also known for an exceptional work embroidered in the 11th century.
-Listed as a UNESCO World Heritage Site, it is of course the Bayeux Tapestry.
+Roman then medieval city… British military base during the D-Day landings in 1944… This Norman town is also famous for an exceptional work of embroidery dating back to the 11th century.

 The story of the conquest of England by William the Conqueror, Duke of Normandy, is on display at the Bayeux Tapestry Museum in the heart of the city.